metabase/metabase/docs/operations-guide/scaling-metabase.md

 ### Look for bottlenecks

 Metabase's Enterprise Edition offers [auditing tools](../enterprise-guide/audit.md) for you to monitor the usage and performance of your application.
 You can, for example, see how many questions are being asked, by whom, and how long the questions took to run, which can help identify any bottlenecks that need attention.

-### Keep dashboards to 7 questions or fewer

-Sometimes people go overboard with dashboards, loading them up with 50 questions or more.
-When a dashboard with 50 questions loads, it sends 50 simultaneous requests asking for data.
-And depending on the size of that database and the number of tables in that database, it can be quite some time before those records return to answer all of those questions.

-7 is, of course, an arbitrary number; you can create dashboards where adding a lot of questions makes sense.
-In general, though, encourage your users to keep their dashboards focused.
-Dashboards are meant to tell a story about your data, and you can tell a good story with just a handful of questions.
-If you find that one of your dashboards has accumulated a lot of questions, consider breaking it up into multiple dashboards that each focus on a set of related questions.

 ### Update your browser